FairWell-dev/FairWell/README.md

 Based on our assessment of both data fairness and model fairness, we narrowed down to a list of features that exhibited both high Jensen-Shannon Divergence and high Demographic Parity disparity.
 On the top of that list was the **Privileged: Lower Foreign-born population** feature, with a score of 0.0264 max Jensen-Shannon Divergence and 0.2251 Demographic Parity.

+The following mitigation approaches were performed independently (more details on the [following section](#fairness-mitigation)):
+- Undersampling (pre-processing mitigation)
+- Reweighing (pre-processing mitigation)
+- Demographic Parity Loss (in-processing mitigation)

 With **Privileged: Lower Foreign-born population** as the sensitive feature, undersampling was applied to the dataset (pre-processing mitigation) and demographic parity loss (in-processing mitigation) was utilised during model training.
 The mitigation approaches are applied separately, thus the resulting datasets and models are independent of each other.

 ![](./images/Undersampling%20Fairness%20Metrics%20on%20Predictions.PNG)